 Smaller classes and lifestyle advantages

-Four former local high school students are among USC’s Medical Science intake for this year.
+Four former local high school students are among UniSC’s Medical Science intake for this year.
 All 20 of the high school graduates accepted achieved higher than the minimum ATAR of 99.60.

 Matthew Flinders Anglican College Sunshine Coast 2020 Dux Justin Holland started the Bachelor degree this year after gaining the highest possible ATAR of 99.95.
 Justin is a co-founder of food start-up Communibee which won the $10,000 first prize in the Sunshine Coast Generation Innovation Challenge this year.